ananjaser1211/exynos8890-exynos-usbdl-recovery/README.md

 10- **It will fail the first 2/3 times**, Repeat the process by starting again

-- Images on My SM-G935F reference - First two flashes Faild, 3rd one was succesful (Note : It wont show last stage)
+- Images from My SM-G935F for reference - First two flashes Faild, 3rd one was succesful (Note : It wont show last stage) and wont mention **Write failed**

 ![image](https://user-images.githubusercontent.com/25624482/234087087-1c88540a-032e-40b1-b6f7-e64f1d436bb4.png)